FEUP-ESOF-2020-21/open-cx-t7g1-last4/README.md

 - Normal Flow:
 1. User logs in with their credentials.
 2. The system grants user access.
+3. User clicks in the floating button '+'
-3. User creates an event.
+4. User creates an event.
-4. The system will verify if all fields are acceptable.
+5. The system will verify if all fields are acceptable.
-5. The system will add the created event to the list of personal events.
+6. The system will add the created event to the list of personal events.

 - Alternative Flows and Exceptions: If the verification step fails the system will warn the user and notify what fields are incorrect.